kurtisdmiller/personal-site/content/course/public-speaking/lesson-plan/topic-selection.md

         3. Consider personal experiences and interests
         4. Research current events
     2. Analyze the best options
-7. Hands-on group work
+7. Hands-on activity
     1. Group students into groups of 5 students
     2. Student brainstorm a large number of potential topics for an upcoming presentation
-    3. Students select the best topics for this class, and also for hypothetical audience-environment pairs.
+    3. Students select the best topics for this class, and also for hypothetical audience-environment pair
     4. Debrief the activity
 8. Lesson closing